FrciSmrci/recipes/README.md

 For the translations I used the ngx-translate which is heavily supported and developed.

 Every desicion I made was with clean code in mind.
 I tried to write it decoupled, dry and with a single responsibility principle in mind.
-The app structure is based on Angular team proposement the code style is following the TypeScript guidelines as well which can be found at https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines.
+The app structure is based on Angular team proposal and the code style is following the TypeScript guidelines as well which can be found at https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines.

 ## What is this repository for?